amy-phillips/EthicalShopping/README.md

 # EthicalShopping
-A Chrome Extension to make ethical supermarket shopping easier by colour coding products - works on Sainsburys Groceries and Ocado websites so far
+A Chrome Extension to make ethical supermarket shopping easier by colour coding products - works on Sainsburys Groceries, Tesco, Asda and Ocado websites so far

 Early version can be found at https://chrome.google.com/webstore/detail/ethics-in-shopping/mfbmoclfhnnhmpkclamfjpdldmamaooe